sinisterchipmunk/mist/README.md

 ## Views

-When you run the `mist:setup` generator, Mist places its views into your app (`app/views/mist`, `app/assets/javascripts/mist`, `app/assets/stylesheets/mist`, etc.).
-You should seriously consider modifying these views, if only so you have a personalized site layout.
+When you run the `mist:setup` generator, Mist creates a layout file at `app/views/layouts/mist/posts.html.erb` and some assets at `app/assets/javascripts/mist.js` and `app/assets/stylesheets/mist.css.scss`.
+Though not strictly required, you should seriously consider modifying these views, if only so you have a personalized site layout.

+If you would like complete control over all of the Mist view templates, run the `mist:views` generator, which will copy all of Mist's views and assets into `app/`, where you can then customize them to your heart's content.

 ## Tweaking